 3 – Look for test results

 It has become common practice for CBD manufacturers to have each batch of their product tested by a third party.
 They aren’t required to do it — this is still a vastly unregulated market, after all.
-But legitimate manufacturers are willing to go the extra mile in order to prove that their products contain what is promised in the bottle.
+But legitimate manufacturers like Gold Bee are willing to go the extra mile in order to prove that their products contain what is promised in the bottle.

 That’s why they send their products out to be tested by independent third-parties and publish the result of those tests on their homepage.
 Make sure the manufacturer you want to buy from publishes test results for their products.
 That will help prove that said products are both legitimate and free from contamination.